openstack-infra/puppet-mailman/README.md

-# OpenStack Mailman Module
+# This repo has moved to OpenDev

-This module installs and configures Mailman
+It can now be found at [https://opendev.org/opendev/puppet-mailman](https://opendev.org/opendev/puppet-mailman)